 The storm surge catalyzed by Superstorm Sandy flooded the cellar and submerged the boiler room of Lavanburg Homes for several days.
 The saltwater brought on by this storm effectively destroyed or severely damaged all mechanical and electrical systems in the cellar.
 Maintenance personnel and emergency contractors made great strides in replacing other damaged mechanical equipment, but the facility remains dependent on a temporary street boiler that provides heat and hot water several years after the event.

 For this project, Nelligan White was hired to put together a comprehensive resilience package for the facility.
 The facility will be connected to a new steam plant at the adjacent Baruch Houses for efficient and reliable heat.
 We are providing further improvements by elevating critical electrical equipment and entry plazas, renovating entry lobbies, replacing roofs, replacing two security offices and implementing full LED site lighting.

 The Lavanburg Homes project is a piece of a broader project to create a resilience master plan for Baruch Houses, the largest New York City Housing Authority (NYCHA) development in Manhattan.
 Baruch Houses has 18 buildings in addition to Lavanburg Homes, with over 6,000 residents in total.
-NYCHA challenged us to consider the long-term resilience of this development, as a model for reconceiving how NYCHA organizes and maintains their existing building stock.
+NYCHA challenged us to consider the long-term resilience of this development, as a model for reconceiving how NYCHA organizes and maintains its existing building stock.